jsaintro/publicnotes/3dprinting/Temperature Calibration/PID Tuning.md

 # PID Tuning
 ## Tune your hotend
 1. Unload filament (So you don't cook it)
+    `Change Filament/`
-2. You will be testing a full range of temps
+3. You will be testing a full range of temps
    XXX = 180,190,210,220,230,240,250,260,270

 4. Run the following gcode